NRGI/data-visualization-gallery/README.md

 # data-visualization-gallery

-A library of extractive data visualizations done by the data team at NRGI.
+A library of data visualizations done by the data team at NRGI.

 ### Azerbaijan budget data